Pelizaeus-Merzbacher disease

 Dr. Gropman serves as the division chief for Neurogenetics and Neurodevelopmental disabilities.
 Dr. Gropman also is the PI for the Urea Cycle Rare Disorders Consortium and serves leadership roles on the RDCRN and in genetic, metabolic, and neurology societies.
 She has published over 200 articles and reviews and contributed chapters to classic textbooks in genetics and neurology and is one of the editors of the classic textbook, Swaiman’s Pediatric Neurology.
 Dr. Gropman is coauthor of the textbook, X and Y Chromosome Variations.
 Dr. Gropman's research has focused on several areas including inborn errors of metabolism, in which she is considered an international authority on neuroimaging and brain biomarkers in urea cycle disorders, mitochondrial epigenomics with longtime collaborator Dr. Anne Chiaramello, and chromosome disorders, including Smith Magenis syndrome and X and Y chromosome disorders.
 Dr. Gropman has dedicated her career to the care of children and adults with rare disease.
 Her talk will focus on her imaging work for urea cycle disorders and the impact on understanding the clinical phenotypes.

 Dr. Gropman holds the Margaret O'Malley Endowed Chair in genetic medicine at Children's National Hospital.
-Dr. Gropman serves as the PI for the Urea Cycle Disorders consortium, one of the Rare Disease Clinical Research Networks, funded by NCATs and NICHD and NIDDK.
+Dr. Gropman serves as the principal investigator for the Urea Cycle Disorders consortium, one of the Rare Disease Clinical Research Networks, funded by NCATs and NICHD and NIDDK.
 She served a 3-year term as RDCRN co-chair.
 Dr. Gropman is the Chair of the Neurogenetics Special Interest group for the Child Neurology Society where she has also served on the awards committee, legislative affairs committee, and scientific selection committee.
-She is an associate editor for the Journal of Child Neurology and an editor of the Swaiman's Textbook of Child Neurology.
+She is an associate editor for the Journal of Child Neurology and an editor of Swaiman's Textbook of Child Neurology.
 She serves as the Chair of the Neurogenetics SIG at the American Neurological Society and the co-chair of the NG SIG at the American Academy of Neurology.

 Dr. Gropman is relocating to St. Jude's Pediatric Research Hospital in the fall to direct a new neurometabolic translational research unit in the Center for Neurotherapeutics.
 She will be the Mark Tamer endowed chair in pediatric neurology.